cp18-sudo/CS/README.md

 ## Journal Reflection

+**Briefly summarize the DriverPass project.
+Who was the client?
+What type of system did they want you to design?**
-The DriverPass project was about building a system for a driving school that wanted to help students schedule lessons, track their progress, and prep for their driving test.
-The client basically needed a system that worked for both students and instructors, while also giving admins a way to keep everything organized.
+The DriverPass project was for a driving school client that wanted a system to help students schedule lessons, take practice tests, and track their progress.
+The goal was to design a system that worked for students, instructors, and admins while keeping everything simple and organized.

-One thing I think I did really well was laying out the requirements clearly.
-I made sure everything tied back to the client’s goals instead of just throwing in features that sounded good.
-If I had to revise something, I’d go back and strengthen the non-functional requirements, like making performance goals and security expectations more specific.
-That would make the system easier to evaluate later.
+**What did you do particularly well?**
+I did well at breaking down the client’s goals into clear requirements and keeping the scope of the system focused.
+I made sure the features stayed tied to what the client actually needed instead of adding unnecessary extras.

+**If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?**
+I would revise the non-functional requirements.
+I’d make them more specific by adding measurable performance and security goals.
+That way it’s easier to test and confirm that the system meets the expectations.

+**How did you interpret the user’s needs and implement them into your system design?
+Why is it so important to consider the user’s needs when designing?**
-When I was designing, I focused a lot on the user side.
-I made sure to look at their needs, like easy scheduling for students or clear lesson tracking for instructors, and then translated those into features in the design.
-Keeping user needs front and center matters because if the system doesn’t work for the people actually using it, then it doesn’t matter how “good” the tech side looks.
+I used the user stories and use cases to figure out what each type of user needed from the system.
+Students wanted easy scheduling and progress tracking, instructors needed to manage lessons, and admins needed full control.
+Keeping user needs in mind is important because if the system doesn’t actually work for the people using it, then it doesn’t matter how polished the design is.

+**How do you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a system?**
-As for how I approach designing software, I like to start with the problem, break it down into what the users really need, and then map that into models and diagrams to keep it structured.
-Going forward, I’d keep using strategies like use cases, UML diagrams when needed, and focusing on building systems that can scale while staying simple and easy to use.
+I start with identifying the problem, then break it into user needs, and map those into requirements and models.
+I use tools like UML diagrams when needed to keep the design structured.
+In the future, I’ll keep focusing on tying requirements to design, using iterative improvements, and making sure systems are scalable and user-friendly.